 The following is a statement that was created by our discernment team in 2012 as we began the process of seeking out where God was leading us.
-This statement is not meant to say all that needs to be said, but it is a way of providing our community with a “foundation” to build upon as we move forward.
-This will give you a good idea of where we are working from as a new church.
+This statement is not meant to say all that needs to be said, but it will give you a good idea of where we are working from as a new church.
 For more about Presbyterian beliefs in general, a great resource can be found on the Presbyterian Mission Agency website.
 We are a confessional church with roots in the Reformation, so for a complete statement about our beliefs as part of the Presbyterian Church (USA) take a look at our Book of Confessions.

 Jesus was in the beginning, is now, and always will be.
 He is the visible image of the invisible God who came to walk among us fully human, passionately pursuing us with unconditional love and the ultimate expression of sacrifice.
 He chose to die for us and, conquering death, gave us life overflowing with abundance: a life of joy, peace, freedom, and purpose; an eternal life in relationship with God.